 |5x Stronger Power||Purchase Roomba 880|

-The charts perfectly show the pros and cons of these robotic vacuums, and if you take a good look at it, Roomba 880 greatly exceeds the 650.
+The charts perfectly show the pros and cons of these robotic vacuums, and if you take a good look at it, Roomba 880 easily the surpasses the 650.

-If you can’t see why exactly Roomba 880 is better than the 650, take a look at the points below:
+To pinpoint exactly why Roomba 880 is better than the 650, take a look at the points below:

 - 5x Stronger Power